MnkyArts/Twitch-Whitelist/README.md

 Coming soon, still wip!

-Twitch Follower Whitelist simplifies the process of managing viewer access to your Minecraft server, fostering a strong and engaged community around your content.
+Minecraft: Twitch follower Whitelist simplifies the process of managing viewer access to your Minecraft server, fostering a strong and engaged community around your content.
 Start empowering your viewers today! 🚀